mrbellek/not-a-wiki/Artifacts.md

 Archaeology was first implemented in the "Ancient Races" expansion for introducing the Neutral Factions.

-Excavating enables to find Rubies (See the **[Ruby](/realm/Rubies)** page), with luck: Faction Coins, and at certain thresholds or under certain conditions: Artifacts.
-Specific artifacts are required to unlock the Neutral &amp; Prestige Factions.
+Excavating enables to find Rubies (See the **[Ruby](/realm/Rubies/)** page), with luck: Faction Coins, and at certain thresholds or under certain conditions: Artifacts.
+Specific artifacts are required to unlock the Neutral & Prestige Factions.

 Some artifacts will reward direct bonuses and the amount of discovered artifacts take part in some Research upgrades.